artslob/gophercises/13-quiet_hn/README.md

 and use it to explore concurrency and caching in Go.
 That said, you are welcome to build your own HN clone before moving forward with the exercise by reading what the current one does below and writing a similar server.

-The application then renders all of those stories, along with some footer text that logs how long it took to render the webpage.
+The application then renders all of those stories, along with some footer text that logs how long it took to render the web page.

 ![example rendering of the Quiet HN page](https://www.dropbox.com/s/nexh2oql60a25df/Screenshot%202018-04-02%2017.34.01.png?dl=0&raw=1)